Skip to main content

 To enable SSP:

-1. Navigate to Payroll > Payroll Settings > Leave Types
+1. Navigate to Payroll > Payroll Settings →> Leave Types

-3. Under "Who will the leave rule apply to?", select All staff
+3. Under Who will the leave rule apply to?, select All staff (or the relevant employees)

 How SSP Works in Workforce Payroll

-Workforce helps automate SSP by:
+Workforce Payroll helps automate SSP processing by:

-• Including SSP in regular payroll runs.
+• Including SSP payments in regular payroll runs

-The system does not pay SSP:
+The system will not pay SSP:

-• For the first 3 qualifying days of absence (waiting days).
+• For the first 3 qualifying days of absence (waiting days)

 Important: Workforce does not automatically exclude the first 3 unpaid waiting days when SSP leave is created.
+These must be recorded separately.

 Create SSP Leave Requests

-In line with HMRC guidance, SSP is only payable from the 4th qualifying day of sickness.
-The first 3 qualifying days are considered waiting days and are not paid under SSP.
+Under HMRC rules, SSP is payable from the 4th qualifying day of sickness.

-• Accurate SSP calculation in payroll.
+• Accurate SSP payroll calculations

-• Clear tracking of waiting days.
+• Clear tracking of waiting days

-• Compliance with HMRC SSP rules.
+• Compliance with HMRC SSP rules

-• Log Thursday–Friday as SSP leave (paid days).
+• Thursday–Friday > SSP leave

 SSP Daily Rates

-Note: No need to enter this manually.
+gov.uk/statutory-sick-payNote: No need to enter this manually.
 Workforce applies the rate automatically.
-To view the most up-to-date SSP rate, visit gov.uk/statutory-sick-pay.
+Workforce uses the latest SSP rules and statutory cap set by HMRC, which are updated annually.
+For the current SSP rate and guidance, visit gov.uk/statutory-sick-pay.

 How SSP Is Paid in Workforce Payroll

-• Paid on the employee’s regular payday.
+• Paid on the employee’s normal payday

-• Subject to PAYE and NIC.
+• Subject to PAYE income tax and National Insurance

-• SSP stops when:
+SSP payments stop when:

-• The employee returns to work.
+• The employee returns to work

 Helpful Links